Trevor Cherry: International career

 Cherry won his first English cap on 24 March 1976 against Wales.
 He became the first England player to be sent off in an international friendly, when he was sent off against Argentina in 1977.
 Cherry lost two teeth after being punched in the mouth by Daniel Bertoni, whom Cherry had felled with a nasty tackle from behind; Bertoni also received a red card.

 England did not qualify for the 1978 World Cup, but did so for the 1980 European Championships, and Cherry was included in the squad of 22 to travel there.
 In a warm-up game just before the tournament, Cherry captained his country for the only time in a 2–1 win against Australia at the Sydney Cricket Ground.
 His tournament was limited, however, to a single substitute appearance against Spain.
 It was to be his 27th and final cap.

 Post-football

 After he was sacked by Bradford City, Cherry gave up football in general for a number of years.
 He ran a promotions and hospitality company in Huddersfield, a waste paper company and a five-a-side football centre.
 In 2004, he also made a bid to buy into Leeds United.
 He was also given an honorary degree by the University of Huddersfield in November 2005.

-Cherry died suddenly on 29 April 2020, aged 72.
+Cherry died suddenly on 29 April 2020, aged 72 from COVID-19.
 He was survived by his wife Sue, with whom he had two sons and a daughter, and five grandchildren.